FREE Shipping on orders over $899

 5. Diet and Nutrition

-Eating foods high in saturated fats, refined sugars, and processed foods can contribute to oxidative stress.
+Eating foods rich in saturated fats, refined sugars, and processed foods can contribute to oxidative stress.
 On the other hand, a diet rich in antioxidants, such as fruits and vegetables, can help counteract this phenomenon.

 6. Intense Exercise